seanrobenalt/algorithms/README.md

 **Recursion** - an algorithm designed to solve a problem by solving a smaller instance of the same problem, unless the problem is so small that it can be solved directly.

+**Tree** - A graph with no cycles (paths that start and end at the same place).

+**Node** - The vertices in a tree, root node is the top node and all other nodes are child nodes.

 ---
+# Code Challenges

 ## Binary Search

 Write a program that takes an array and a target value, and searches the array for the target value.